-The operator licensed to produce clams has not been producing clams for a number of years but is planning to commence production again once clam seed becomes available.
+The operator licensed to produce clams is also licenced to produce oysters over the same site, however as clam production is considered more destructive than oyster cultivation, it is the impact of clam production that is assessed over this site.
+The producer has not been producing clams for a number of years but is planning to commence production again once clam seed becomes available.
 Historically clam seed was sourced from Irish hatcheries.
 The life cycle from seed to harvest for clams takes approximately 2 1⁄2 years.